swthemathwiz/stubby-wrench/README.md

 ### Stubby Wrench

 A textured T-style handle that receivers a hex bit.
+The receiver hole is 13 mm, making it a little too deep for shorter bits but better for most longer bits and adapters.
 Many dimensions can be modified and adjusted by working with source and the OpenSCAD customizer.

 </td><td align="center" width="160" height="160"><a href="../media/media/stubby-wrench.installed.jpg" target="_blank" title="View Stubby Wrench Installed"><img src="../media/media/stubby-wrench.installed.jpg" alt="Stubby Wrench Installed" width="128" height="128" /></a></td></tr></tbody></table></div>